-With winter now officially begun, Sledding-related injuries are common among children and adolescents during the winter, but many are preventable if common sense safety precautions, including the use of helmets, are taken.
+With the country deep in the throes of winter, sledding-related injuries are common among children and adolescents, but many are preventable if common sense safety precautions, including the use of helmets, are taken.

 According to Daryl O'Connor, MD, an orthopedic surgeon in the Orthopaedic Department at Gottlieb Memorial Hospital, a part of Loyola University Health System in Chicago, more than 700,000 injuries are reported each year in the United States due to sledding.
 More than 30 percent are head injuries, caused by collisions.